 Finally, you’ll want to go back to these reports and make sure they’re on track with your project schedule.
 If they’re not aligning to your time frame then you need to look back at your expenses and double-check that you’ve included everything and not left anything out.

 That brings us to our last step: revise.
-You may have to revise the estimates you made earlier.
+You may have to revise the estimates and budget proposals you made earlier.
 Don’t get stuck on keeping them if the project dictates something else.
 By revising in real time you are making sure that the budget isn’t just numbers on a spreadsheet but an accurate expense forecast for the project.

 ProjectManager Has Everything You Need for Budget Management